RedisJSON/RedisJSON/docs/docs/developer.md

 docker exec -it $search bash
 ```

-You can replace `debian:bullseye` with your OS of choice, with the host OS being the best choice (so you can run the RedisJSON binary on your host once it is built).
+You can replace `debian:bullseye` with your OS of choice.
+If you use the same OS as your host machine, you can run the RedisJSON binary on your host after it is built.

 ## Installing prerequisites